 Schools Water Efficiency Program

-The Schools Water Efficiency Program (SWEP) is a voluntary program open to all schools within Victoria.
-Currently in its second phase, SWEP enables schools to continuously track their water consumption by using data logger technology.
+The Schools Water Efficiency Program (SWEP) is a Victorian Government initiative available to any Victorian school.
+SWEP enables schools to continuously track their water consumption, and now electricity, by using data logger technology.
 The schools data can be accessed by facility managers, teachers and students through an interactive website.

 Pictured: Newhaven College grade 4 students Balin Dellevergini and Helena Leonardos analyse the schools water usage data using the online web tool.